 2. Power down an hour before bed

 This shouldn’t come as a surprise, but sleep and screens are not compatible.
 “Blue light is caffeine for your brain!” says sleep specialist Michael Breus, PhD.
 The blue light from digital screens is especially disruptive to our sleep-wake bio rhythms, which is why all sleep experts recommend unplugging an hour before bed.
-Though many people swear by amber blue-light-blocking glasses, according to The Cleveland Clinic, there hasn’t been a lot of research backing them up.
+Though many people swear by amber blue-light-blocking glasses, according to The Cleveland Clinic, there hasn’t been a lot of research of effectiveness.
 Blue light has, however, been shown to affect sleep, so a better bet is to stick to the science and turn off digital devices an hour before bed.
 If you just can't quit your devices, there's little harm in affixing a blue-light-blocking screen protector directly to the screen of your go-to device, likely your iPhone or iPad.

 3. Dim the lights

 Light and darkness cue your circadian rhythms, or body clock, in several ways so your body knows when it’s time to go to sleep (or wake up).
 Bright light, whether from lamps or electronics (or even peeking through the blinds when you’re in bed) can affect the quality of your sleep—both the soundness as well as the duration.
 Nighttime light also suppresses the sleep hormone melatonin, which tells the body it’s time to power down.
 Consider dimming the lights in your home after finishing dinner.
 If you wake up at night and need to use the bathroom, a nightlight will be less disruptive than switching on an overhead fixture.
 The amber-hued Emagine A Sleep Aid Night Light emits a warming blue-light-free light and has a power-saving daylight sensor.